khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 Neurotic people are more likely than non-neurotic to get upset when bad things happen, and to get *very* upset when *very* bad things happen.

 It's a bit strange compared to the other traits, in that high neuroticism seems to be mostly a bad thing.
-For example, high neuroticism is associated with risk of clinical anxiety and depression, which certainly seems maladaptive since these conditions generally make it *harder* to deal with one's problems.
+For example, high neuroticism is associated with risk of clinical anxiety and depression.
+This certainly seems maladaptive, since these conditions generally make it *harder* to deal with one's problems.

 As someone who is moderately neurotic, I would speculate that the benefit of negative emotions is that they can serve as a wake-up call when things are amiss.
 For example, I get pretty upset with myself when I think I screwed up somehow, more so when I *know* that I screwed up.